 One of these resources is their Top 10 Security Risks document, recently revised in 2017.
 In it, they take a comprehensive look at the 10 biggest security risks for websites.
 Just in case you don’t have the time to get a software engineering degree, we thought we would break it down and explain why each is important.

-There are 4 basic dimensions to take into account when analyzing security risks:
+There are 4 basic dimensions to take into account when analyzing security risks for business websites:

 - Exploitability– How easy it is for a hacker to carry out the attack (1: Difficult to Exploit, 3 Easy to Exploit)